jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-11/chapter-12.md

-+++
+---
+title: "The Government of the Kings of Rome"
+heading: "Chapter 12"
+date: 2015-09-27
+image: "/covers/spirit.jpg"
+author: "Montesquieu"
-title= "The Government of the Kings of Rome" heading= "Chapter 12" date= 2015-09-27 image= "/covers/spirit.jpg" description= "How the three Powers were there distributed in Rome" linkb= "/research/montesquieu/spirit-of-the-laws/book-11/chapter-7" linkbtext= "Chapter 7" linkf= "/research/montesquieu/spirit-of-the-laws/book-11/chapter-14" linkftext= "Chapter 14" icon = "/icons/mont.png"
+description: "How the three Powers were there distributed in Rome"
-+++
+icon: "/icons/mont.png"
+---

 THE government of the kings of Rome had some relation to that of the heroic Greek kings.
 It was generally good, but had a defect